How to create a niche accounting focus at your firm: Part two

 Zoom in to find your niche

 A niche is narrow, by definition.
-You need to focus on a particular business group if you want to carve out your own speciality.
+You need to focus on a particular business group if you want to carve out your own specialty.
 This isn't as easy as it sounds.
 Consider these examples:

-- Firms that claim to specialise in serving small businesses are not true niche firms.
+- Firms that claim to specialize in serving small businesses are not true niche firms.
 Almost every accounting firm does that, so you need to think differently.
 Perhaps you could serve small medical practices, legal firms or real estate offices instead.

 - Providing management consulting to growing businesses is not real niche accounting.
 But it could be if, for example, you restricted your clients to service-based businesses.

 So don't be afraid to zoom in on a narrow segment of the business world.
 The internet allows you to market your services far and wide.
-Once you're known for your speciality accounting services, new clients in that niche will come to you.
+Once you're known for your specialty accounting services, new clients in that niche will come to you.